Best Practices10 min readMay 23, 2026

 Keeping your LinkedIn password unique and secure is only practical with a password manager.
 We recommend NordPass for personal use — zero-knowledge architecture, cross-device sync, and a free tier that handles the basics.
 For teams or families who need to share credentials securely, 1Password includes shared vaults and Travel Mode for protecting sensitive accounts when crossing borders.

 See our full security tools guide for more recommendations across password managers, VPNs, and identity protection services.
+For broader social media security, check our guide on securing all your social media accounts.

 #linkedin#social media security#2FA#account security#professional security